cms-tau-pog/TauFW/PicoProducer/README.md

   This overrides the default `nfilesperjob` in the configuration.
 * `blacklist`: A list of files that you do not want to run on.
 This is useful if some files are corrupted.

-To get a file list for a sample in the sample list, you can use the `get files` subcommand, and with `--write`, you can write it to a text file:
+To get a file list for a sample in the sample list, you can use the `get files` subcommand.
+If you include `--write`, the list will be written to a text file as defined by `filelistdir` in the [configuration](#Configuration):
 ```
 pico.py get files -y 2016 -s DYJets --write
 ```